onkelbrigitte/AzureHackathon/README.md

 We will use Cognitive Services to implement several scenarios:

 - Object Detection on images with our [Custom Vision API](https://azure.microsoft.com/en-us/services/cognitive-services/custom-vision-service/) and a PowerApp that will provide a convenient interface to train a Custom Vision model and classify objects.
-- Text anlytics of tweets and create audio files of them with our [Text-Analytics-API](https://azure.microsoft.com/en-us/services/cognitive-services/text-analytics/) and our [Text-to-Speech API](https://azure.microsoft.com/en-us/services/cognitive-services/speech-translation/)
 - Knowledge Mining on unstructured data (documents) with [Azure Cognitive Search](https://azure.microsoft.com/en-us/services/search/).

 #### Specific prerequisites: